Is taking out a personal loan to fund your trip to Greece worth it?

 If you’ve got a home loan, a line of credit loan could be a suitable alternative to taking out a personal loan.

 A line of credit loan essentially acts as a ‘credit card for your house’ that allows you to access the equity you’ve built up in your property.
-You can withdraw up to a certain amount which is determined by your lender.
-Unlike a personal loan, lines of credit have no set loan term.
-Instead, you just borrow up to a certain amount of money and make regular repayments.
+You can withdraw up to a certain amount, determined by your lender.

 Credit cards

-Credit cards can also be useful in providing credit for short-term expenses as they offer a more flexible repayment structure than personal loans.
-Credit cards can be a good financing option for travel as some credit cards can offer benefits like frequent flyer points and complimentary travel insurance.
+Credit cards can be useful in providing credit for short-term expenses as they offer a more flexible repayment structure than personal loans.

-However, credit cards do generally have higher interest rates and fees than most personal loans.
+Note, however, that credit cards do generally have higher interest rates and fees than most personal loans.
+So compare your options and read more about personal loans vs credit cards.

 Pros and cons of personal loans